-Psychological safety is defined by Kahn as, “being able to show and employ one’s self without fear of negative consequences of self-image, status or career”.
-In other words, team members feel accepted and respected within their current roles.
+Psychological safety is defined as, “being able to show and employ one’s self without fear of negative consequences of self-image, status or career”.
+In other words, psychological safety means team members feel accepted and respected within their current roles.

 “It describes a team climate characterized by interpersonal trust and mutual respect in which people are comfortable being themselves,” states Edmondson.

 It wasn’t until Google realized how important psychological safety is that most people began to take it seriously.
 Google wanted to find out what it takes to build the most effective team possible, so they launched Project Aristotle.

 It was a mammoth task, consisting of hundreds of interviews and the analysis of data taken from over 100 active teams at Google.
 Interestingly, the key finding was that above all else, psychological safety was crucial to ensuring that a team works well together.

 Why is psychological safety so important?